12 - 18 May 2019

 one site, counting is an intermedia setting fusing aspects of Martijn Tellinga’s earlier investigations into self evolving durational pieces and resonance tuning.
 The piece is the result of his pondering over questions of the musicality of space and spatial animation of musical matter, as well as his ongoing interest in how experience of place and surrounding comes about through resonance. ‘one site, counting’ attempts to explore resonance of site as an oscillation caused between acoustic properties, narrative structure and musical interpretation.

 Following a partly poetic, partly scientific reading of the acoustic signature of a given space, resonances are made palpable as an extension of its architecture.
-Carefully mounted speaker drivers projecting electronic pure waves at resonant frequencies, cause the room to naturally amplify and hum the tones in response.
+Carefully mounted speaker drivers project electronic pure waves at resonant frequencies, causing the room to naturally amplify and hum the tones in response.
 In this slowly shifting acoustical space, highly position-specific occurrences are situated.

-Following a similar self-organising routine, the unfolding of the installation is captured in video and audio.
+The unfolding of the installation is captured in video and audio.
 Fragments selected from an expanding archive of documentation are played back into the space, layering the visual and acoustic narrative of the piece as it takes place.
-The system functions in a circular manner; output becomes input again.
 Over time, the gradation and transformation between generations of material is becoming tangible.
 As the piece progresses, an increasingly dense resonance of site is manifesting.

 Martijn Tellinga is an artist, composer and occasional performer.
 His practice enfolds elements of concert, installation and performance art.
 Drawn from a reduced formalist-seeming vocabulary, his work centers on the exploration of sound & listening to express ideas of space, place and process: their reciprocal production, contextual intertwining, and potential as a perceptual, performative and social medium.
 It includes a wide variety of conceptual actions and chance operations, probing the emergent field between intended and accidental occurrences.